How to Spot a Fake/Replica CH24 Wishbone Chair

 - Designer’s Legacy

-- History & Inspiration
+- History & Inspiration of the CH24 Wishbone Chair

 - How to Spot a Fake/Replica CH24 Wishbone Chair